smitroma/test.best/wp-content/plugins/kraken-image-optimizer/readme.txt

 1. Upload `kraken.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Enter your Kraken API key and secret into the new **Kraken.io Settings** section of Settings->Media.
+3. Enter your Kraken.io API key and secret into the new **Kraken.io Settings** section of Settings->Media.
 4. Any images you upload from now on using Wordpress's Media Upload will be optimized according to your settings.
 Auto-generated thumbnails will also be optimized.
 5. Images already present can be optimized from within the Media Library.

 == Screenshots ==

 1. This screenshot shows the Kraken.io Settings page.
 You must enter your credentials, and select your optimization mode from there, then hit **save**.
 Advanced options are also available.
-2. This screenshot shows the two columns added by Kraken Image Optimizer: **original image** and **Kraked size**, as well as the new **Optimize This Image** button which is present for images which already exist in your media library.
+2. This screenshot shows the two columns added by Kraken.io Image Optimizer: **original image** and **Kraked size**, as well as the new **Optimize This Image** button which is present for images which already exist in your media library.
 Stats and optimization type are shown for optimized images.
 3. This screenshot shows the bulk optimizer aka the "Krak 'em all" feature which appears as an overlay.

 == Frequently Asked Questions ==

 = Can I test the plugin before I purchase an account from Kraken.io? =

 Yes you can.
-All of our plans require that you first create your free Kraken account.
-No credit card is required, and we give you free testing quota of 100 MB, with which you can test all the features we offer, including this plugin.
-If you need more testing quota you can contact us at any time, we are always happy to help.
+All of our plans require that you first create your free Kraken.io account.
+No credit card is required, and we give you free testing quota of 50 MB, with which you can test all the features we offer, including this plugin.

-Additionally, if you would like to test the performance and results of Kraken Image Optimizer, you can try the free Web Interface at https://kraken.io/web-interface which does not require any registration.
+Additionally, if you would like to test the performance and results of Kraken.io Image Optimizer, you can try the free Web Interface at https://kraken.io/web-interface which does not require any registration.

 = Where can I purchase an API key and secret? =

 From our plans page, right [here](https://kraken.io/plans "Kraken.io plans and pricing").
-In addition to being able to use our Wordpress Plugin, you can also use the API in your own applications, and take advantage of our [Web Interface PRO ](https://kraken.io/pro "Kraken Web Interface PRO") feature (and much more!) for as little as USD $3 per month.
+In addition to being able to use our Wordpress Plugin, you can also use the API in your own applications, and take advantage of our [Web Interface PRO ](https://kraken.io/pro "Kraken.io Web Interface PRO") feature (and much more!) for as little as USD $5 per month.

 = Will the optimized images remain on my blog if I uninstall the plugin? =